Tag Archives: Photoshop

 2. Wider option of enlarging an image: I take a lot of scenery photos and my camera is only a 10 megapixel, so I need every pixel.
 The JPEG compression algorithm is lossy .
 That is, when an image is JPEG-compressed, data is discarded, and the image is permanently degraded.
 Apply enough JPEG compression and the degradation will become visible.
 If you want to enlarge your image a lot, JPEG artifacts could be a problem.
 Because raw files are not compressed, you never have to worry about this.

 3. Control my white balance: Ever get that yellowish hue when you take photos inside at night?
-When shooting in RAW that yellow hue can be removed.
+When shooting in RAW that yellow hue can be removed without the noisy pixelation.
 The same with the blueish cast that sometime tints the skin on cloudy days.

 4. Non destructive editing: Did you know that every time you open a JPG tiny parts of information are lost.
 When editing RAW files the program only records the edits and creates a new file.
 Your original is not lost.